cpjobling/eg-247-textbook/introduction/worksheet1.md

 ### Polling Question

-Which analysis method you may have already encountered, would turn the time response shown in this picture to the frequency spectrum shown in the bottom graph?
+Which analysis method that you may have already encountered would turn the time response shown in this picture to the frequency spectrum shown in the bottom graph?

 * Fourier transform
 * Parseval's theorem